Himadri8991/Google-Arcade-Skill-Badges-Solutions/Derive Insights from BigQuery Data/Introduction to SQL for BigQuery and Cloud SQL/Introduction to SQL for BigQuery and Cloud SQL(GSP281).md

 # Introduction to SQL for BigQuery and Cloud SQL || [GSP281](https://www.cloudskillsboost.google/course_templates/623/labs/489280) ||

 ### Run the following Commands in CloudShell

+### From "Task 5.
+Create a Cloud SQL instance" you can find your Zone,

 ```
 export REGION=
 ```